Judit Bárdos

 Judit Bárdos, married Pecháček (born 12 May 1988) is a Slovak actress of Hungarian ethnicity.
 She is the daughter of politician Gyula Bárdos and journalist Ágnes Bárdos.
 Bárdos won the Best Actress Award at the 2012 The Sun in a Net Awards for her performance in the 2011 film The House.
 In 2018, she won Best Supporting Actress Award at The Sun in a Net Awards for her role in Out.

+Personal life

+Her father Gyula Bárdos is a politician and the chairman of CSEMADOK.
+Her mother Ágnes Bárdos is a journalist of the Hungarian section of RTVS.
+She has a sister Kinga, who is a poet.

+She lives in Prague.
+In 2022 she has married Czech cameraman and actor Miloslav Pecháček, and took his surname.